perone/covid19analysis/docs/_sources/brazil.rst.txt

 Bayesian ICU (UTI) occupancy forecasts
 -------------------------------------------------------------------------------
-This model is a very simple bayesian regression for a discrete negative binomial distribution with the following priors:
+This model is a very simple bayesian exponential regression for a discrete negative binomial distribution with the following priors:

 .. math::